-The TOE requires the user to enter their password to unlock the TOE.
-Additionally, the TOE requires the user to confirm their current password when accessing the "Settings->Display->LockScreen->Screen Security->Select screen lock" menu in the TOE's user interface.
+The TOE requires the user to enter their password or supply their biometric in order to unlock the TOE.
+Additionally the TOE requires the user to confirm their current password when accessing the "Settings->Display->LockScreen->Screen Security->Select screen lock" menu in the TOE's user interface.
 The TOE can disable Smart Lock through management controls.
 Only after entering their current user password can the user then elect to change their password.